prosodylab/prosobeast-annotation-tool/README.md

 <img src="figures/init_screen.png" width="900px"/>

-Here you can upload your intonation data using a CSV file.
+Here you can upload your prosody data using a CSV file.
 The CSV file should contain the following list of columns:
 - file - the name of the file in your corpus,
 - info - any specifiers for the file you wish to be displayed on mouse hover in the interactive visualisation, e.g. the elicited contour type,
 - label - the given label, it can be left empty in which case the tool assigns it a `No label`,
 - location (optional) - the 2D location of the contour in the intonation space (see [Intonation Contour Distribution](README.md#intonation-contour-distribution)),
-- f0 - a list of the $f_0$ values to be plotted.
+- f0 - a list of the F0 values to be plotted,
+- dur - (optional) a list of the duration values that can be used in the Prosody Extraction Tool.

-To extract and sample the $f_0$ contours with the Pitch Extraction Tool via the master script `pitch_extract_tool/pitch_extract_master_script.py`.
+To extract the duration and sample the F0 contours with the Prosody Extraction Tool via the master script `pitch_extract_tool/pitch_extract_master_script.py`.

 Another CSV file is needed by the system that will specify the label choices you want to use for your data.
 This CSV file can optionally specify the color codes you want to use for your labels.